open-telemetry/semantic-conventions/docs/http/http-spans.md

 MUST be set to `Error`.

-For HTTP status codes in the 4xx range span status MUST be left unset in case of `SpanKind.SERVER` and MUST be set to `Error` in case of `SpanKind.CLIENT`.
+For HTTP status codes in the 4xx range span status MUST be left unset in case of `SpanKind.SERVER` and SHOULD be set to `Error` in case of `SpanKind.CLIENT`.

-For HTTP status codes in the 5xx range, as well as any other code the client failed to interpret, span status MUST be set to `Error`.
+For HTTP status codes in the 5xx range, as well as any other code the client failed to interpret, span status SHOULD be set to `Error`.

 Don't set the span status description if the reason can be inferred from `http.response.status_code`.

 HTTP request may fail if it was cancelled or an error occurred preventing the client or server from sending/receiving the request/response fully.

-When instrumentation detects such errors it MUST set span status to `Error` and MUST set the `error.type` attribute.
+When instrumentation detects such errors it SHOULD set span status to `Error` and SHOULD set the `error.type` attribute.

 ## HTTP client